| Main | Stag beetles' life cycle | Stag beetle life cycle drawing |

-Breeding season: end of May until the beginning of August out in the open air.
+Breeding season: from the end of May until the beginning of August out in the open air.
+As soon as the beetles emerge all they want to do is to mate.

 Ready to mate in the wild, photo by John Allen